 In December 2019, AKOS delayed the launch of the planned multi-band auction to the second half 2020.
-The delay is due to a delay in adopting a, updated Radio Spectrum Management Strategy.
-The auction is scheduled for YE 2020.
+The delay is due to a delay in adopting an updated Radio Spectrum Management Strategy.
+The auction is scheduled for year-end 2020.
 In May 2020, AKOS begun preparations for the auction.